bcgov/ols-geocoder/product-vision.md

 Established as an open source (Apache 2.0) project in 2017, the OLS Route Planner is deployed at the Province of British Columbia as the BC Route Planner.
 Recognized as a common component suitable for use across the BC Government, the BC Route Planner, is currently in use by several government clients including the Ministry of Transportation and Infrastructure, Ministry of Health, Ministry of Citizen Services, BC Emergency Health Services, and [TransLink](https://translink.apps.gov.bc.ca/trp/).

 #### Open Source
 The OLS Route Planner is released under the Apache 2.0 Open Source License with the intent of building community of government partners to share the effort of enhancement and maintenance, ideas, documentation, and advocacy.
-The OLS Route Planner leverages other open source projects such as JSprit and Apache Spring.
+The OLS Route Planner leverages uses the excellent [jSprit](https://jsprit.github.io/index.html) java library for route optimization and [Apache Spring](https://spring.io/) to implement the online geocoder REST framework.

 #### Architecture Overview
 The OLS Route Planner is designed to run behind an API Gateway such as [Kong](https://github.com/Kong/kong), which is a plugin for [NGINX](https://www.nginx.com/).
 Both Kong and NGNIX are open source projects.
 The OLS Route Planner API is RESTful which makes it easy it integrate into your application or API.
 The OLS Route Planner is defined using the industry standard OpenAPI 3.0.